Meta-Method/Nova-Corporation-Laws/Essential/Articles of Service.md

 *d) Security Corps personnel ranking "Security Major" through "Captain".*

-*e) Engineering Department personnel ranking Director of Engineering" through "Foreperson".*
+*e) Engineering Department personnel ranking "Director of Engineering" through "Foreperson".*

 7) Classification of "High Command", or commonly referred to as "Directorate" is bestowed upon the following ranks of each department.